mporsch/sockpuppet/README.md

 * `SocketUdpBuffered` and `SocketTcpBuffered` add an internal receive buffer pool
 * `SocketUdpAsync`, `SocketTcpAsyncClient` and `SocketTcpAsyncServer` are driven by a `Driver` (i.e. a thread) providing asynchronous operation to one or multiple sockets

+If built with TLS support, all TCP socket classes can be instantiated with an SSL certificate and private key file to run encrypted connections.

-The `ToDo` class is used for scheduling tasks to run at a given point in time, e.g. periodic heartbeat packet transmissions.
+The `ToDo` class is used for scheduling tasks to run at a given point in time, e.g. periodic heartbeat packet transmissions or reconnect attemts.

 ## Design rationale
 * most user-visible classes employ a bridge/PIMPL pattern to avoid forwarding the internally included system headers